-In 2017, Ms. Flanagan received a quarterly retainer, Mr. Tryforos received payments for each Board and committee meeting attended, and Mr. Vassalluzzo opted not to receive quarterly retainers or payments for each Board and committee meeting attended.
-In 2017, Ms. Flanagan and Messrs.
+In 2018, Ms. Flanagan received a quarterly retainer, Mr. Tryforos received payments for each Board and committee meeting attended, and Mr. Vassalluzzo opted not to receive quarterly retainers or payments for each Board and committee meeting attended.
+In 2018, Ms. Flanagan and Messrs.
 Tryforos and Vassalluzzo were each reimbursed for business-related travel expenses.

-On March 13, 2014, the Board approved awards of 4,000 RSUs each to Ms. Flanagan and Mr. Vassalluzzo.
+2014 RSU Awards - On March 13, 2014, the Board approved awards of 4,000 RSUs each to Ms. Flanagan and Mr. Vassalluzzo.
 Mr. Tryforos opted not to participate in the Incentive Plan.
-The RSUs vest over a five year period starting in 2014, based upon the compounded annual growth rate in our economic profit.
-Each year, 20% of the grant is eligible for vesting.
+The RSUs vested over a five year performance period starting in 2014, based upon the compound annual growth rate in our economic profit over the performance period.
+Each year, 20% of the grant was eligible for vesting.

-The vesting percentage of RSUs eligible for vesting is determined as follows:
+The vesting percentage of RSUs eligible for vesting was determined as follows: